allenai/rslearn/docs/DatasetConfig.md

 The time mode defines the temporal matching.

-- WITHIN means to use items with time ranges that are contained within the time range of the window.
+- WITHIN means to use items with time ranges that are contained within the time range of the window, but to process them in the order provided by the data source.
 Note that, for most data sources, the item time range is a single point in time.
-- BEFORE and AFTER mean to use items either before the window start time or after the window end time.
-In this case, the items are sorted by proximity to the window, and used in that order.
+- BEFORE and AFTER still use items with time ranges that are contained within the time range of the window, but they affect the ordering of the items.
+BEFORE matches items in reverse temporal order, starting with items just before the window end time.
+AFTER matches items in temporal order, starting with items just after the window start time.

 Finally, max matches is the maximum number of item groups that should be created.
 The default is 1.
 For MOSAIC, this means to attempt to create one mosaic covering the